Scroll down to see the infographic

 [NNTR], [NRN] or [FYI]

-These are short for “No Need to Reply,” “No Response Necessary” and “For Your Information.”
-These subject line abbreviations save recipients from writing an unnecessary email and save you from reading unnecessary replies.
-Double win!
+These labels (which are abbreviations for “No Need to Reply,” “No Response Necessary,” and “For Your Information” respectively) are a win on both sides; they save your recipients from wasting time writing unnecessary emails and they save you from wasting time reading unnecessary responses.

 Ex: Suggestions for new website design [NNTR].